rancher/docs/content/rancher/v2.x/en/tasks/global-configuration/authentication/active-directory/_index.md

 	>
 	> With this search attribute, Rancher creates search filters for users and groups, but you *cannot* add your own search filters in this field.

-6. Enter your AD username and password in **Test and enable authentication** to confirm that Rancher is configured to use AD authentication.
+6. Enter your AD username and password in **Authenticate with Active Directory** to confirm that Rancher is configured to use AD authentication.

 **Result:**